stahta01/cmoc/doc/cmoc-manual.markdown

         jsr     ,x
     }

-Note that CMOC always generates position independent code.
-This rule should be maintained in inline assembly if the resulting program is to be relocatable.
+Note that CMOC always converts C code to position independent code by default.
+Inline assembly statements should be written the same way if the resulting program is to be relocatable.

 The BSR instruction is not recommended because it is a short branch and if the called function is too far from the call, the assembly step will fail.

+Since 0.1.39, semi-colon comments are supported.
+They are passed verbatim to the assembler.

+Note that using inline assembly is likely to make the program non portable to other C compilers.

+See the *Calling convention* section elsewhere in this manual for the rules to observe.
+Namely, inline assembly must not modify U or Y. It is allowed to modify D, X and CC.

+#### Arrays an struct fields

+Since 0.1.79, referring to a struct field is supported:

+    asm
+    {
+        inc     :someObject.someField
+    }

+When using an index into a C array, the index is in array elements, not in bytes:

+    int v[5];
+    asm
+    {
+        ldd     :v[4]       ; refers to last int in v[], ; i.e., bytes 8 and 9 of the 10-byte array
+    }

+When using an index into a non-array, the index is in bytes:

+    long n;
+    asm
+    {
+        clr     n[3]        ; clears the least significant byte of n }

 #### Preprocessor identifiers in inline assembly